jakedeichert/typescript-api-service/README.md

 ## Getting started

-Give the root [`maskfile.md`](./maskfile.md) a read to get familiar with some of the monorepo's top level commands.
+Read the root [`maskfile.md`](./maskfile.md) to get familiar with some of the monorepo's top level commands.
 The api service also has its own [`maskfile.md`](./api/maskfile.md) which contains commands specific to itself.

 ### Preparation

 Run `mask bootstrap`.
 This will install and build all packages and services so that they are ready for use.
+If you're working on a package, you should run `mask build -w` so it auto rebuilds on file change.

-### Running the api service
+### Running the services

+You can either run the entire stack with docker or just the database container with individual services locally.

-To start the api service, `cd` into `./api` and run `mask start`.
+To start the entire stack, simply run `mask start`.

+If you want to run the api service locally instead, start the database with `mask start -cb` first and then `cd ./api && mask dev`.
 See the [`README.md`](./api/README.md) for more details.